alvinary/tale/issues/log.md

 * Fix evaluation with multiple arguments
 * Bitwise addition with carry
 * Draft bitwise multiplication with shift
-* Fix the parser so a function cab be used to tag tokens programmatically
+* Fix the parser so a function can be used to tag tokens programmatically

 ## Superseded